shawfire/go/README.md

-# The Go lanaguage aka Golang
+# The Go language aka Golang

 [golang online repl and reference](https://golang.org/) Code in the online repl runs in a sanbox, same time, no web server or file access.